-To accurately determine a pollutant load, the Zumbro watershed staff will also check the river during typical flow conditions – when no rain or snowmelt occurs – to establish a baseline of pollutant levels.
+To accurately determine a pollutant load, the local partners will also check the rivers during typical flow conditions – when no rain or snowmelt occurs – to establish a baseline of pollutant levels.
 These checks will provide a comparison point to determine the amount of pollutants flushed in during high water periods.

-The data from Zumbro watershed will flow into a statewide water monitoring network, along with six other groups in southern Minnesota.
-The MPCA recently awarded more than $900,000 in grants to these local partners to do this monitoring.
-The Zumbro Watershed Partnership received some of that funding to help pay for staff time, lab analysis, and equipment for monitoring four sites on the Zumbro River.
+The data from southeast Minnesota will flow into a statewide water monitoring network, along with four other groups in southern Minnesota.
+Earlier this year, the MPCA awarded more than $900,000 in grants to these local partners to do this monitoring.

 Because this network is statewide and long-term, it can help identify trends over time and compare one part of the state to another.
 It is also useful to evaluate the effectiveness of remedial activities and to identify waters that need protection.